PaddlePaddle/PaddleRS/docs/cases/sr_seg_en.md

 ![output_3_0](https://user-images.githubusercontent.com/71769312/161358300-b85cdda4-7d1f-40e7-a39b-74b2cd5347b6.png)

-## 2 Data introduction and presentation
+## 2 Data Introduction and Presentation
 - The data used was collected by DJI Spirit Four UAV in **Shanghai, flying at an altitude of 300m**.
 The weather at the time of collection was normal, and the quality was not high, you can see the following examples.
-Since it is only to show the prediction effect after overscore reconstruction, we only annotate 5 photos briefly. **After all, it is really laborious to annotate data!** It would be nice to be able to predict your own data using models trained in open data sets.
+Since it is only to show the prediction effect after super-resolution reconstruction, we only annotate 5 photos briefly. **After all, it is really laborious to annotate data!** It would be nice to be able to predict your own data using models trained in open data sets.
 - Part of the annotated data is shown below

 ```python